 Taking multiple medications that have the side effect of altered mood can make the problem worse.

-Alcohol and recreational drugs can alter mood.
-Taking some medicines together with alcohol and recreational drugs, can make changes in mood worse.
+Alcohol and recreational drugs can alter your mood.
+Taking some medicines together with alcohol and recreational drugs can make changes in mood worse.
 Read more about alcohol and mental health.

 Talk to your doctor